JTB-Games/Congine-Console-Game-Engine-/README.md

 Comes with a pre-programmed in game (flappy bird without obstacles).

 I think its mostly done I just want to add a falling sand cellular automata rotation and scaling and built in collision detection.
 You can use this for anything you would like.
+It only works on windows i think.

 The framework is a bit confusing so I will do my best to explain it.